 The answer is, unsurprisingly, “Yes, of course.”
-But the finer points of what that means are ... well, a little weird and a bit complicated.
+But the finer points of what that means are... well, a little weird and a bit complicated.
 What did you expect?
 It’s comics.

 A Tale of Two Miles

 The first thing you’ll need to understand when you start your Miles Morales journey is the distinction between the “regular” Marvel Universe — traditionally designated “Earth-616” by fans — and the Ultimate Marvel Universe.
-The “Ultimate Marvel” line was a suite of early ‘00s comics series designed to be a set of great “introductory” stories for new fans.
-They would often retell and reframe vintage origin stories and start at the beginning of familiar characters’ histories, giving readers a fresh, ongoing story to jump into without the burden of decades worth of history to catch up on.
+The “Ultimate Marvel” line was a suite of early 2000s comics series designed to be a set of great “introductory” stories for new fans.
+They would often retell and reframe vintage origin stories and start at the beginning of familiar characters’ histories, giving readers a fresh, ongoing story to jump into without the burden of decades’ worth of history to catch up on.

 The Miles Morales of the Ultimate Universe was a kid who was bitten by a radioactive spider and became Spider-Man.
 The Miles Morales of the 616 universe was not that.
-He was, strangely enough, a criminal with a creepy scarred up face and a pretty awful record.
+He was, strangely enough, a criminal with a creepy scarred-up face and a pretty awful record.
 He also worked for Wilson Fisk for a time.

 So, basically about as far from a Spider-Man as you could possibly get.

-Miles Morales — the good Miles Morales — was the Spider-Man of the Ultimate Universe for a handful of years, kept separate from the events of the 616 Universe, where Peter Parker was still Spider-Man.
+Miles Morales — the good Miles Morales — was the Spider-Man of the Ultimate Universe for a handful of years, kept separate from the events of the 616 universe, where Peter Parker was still Spider-Man.
 Until 2015, when an event called Secret Wars happened.
 Then things started to get a little less clearly defined.

 Secret Wars was a giant, cosmic smash that destroyed a lot of Marvel’s many, many parallel Earths.
 By the end of the story, many of them were remade, and luckily for Miles, the people remaking the universes rescued him and a whole swath of his continuity, like his mother, father, and friends — and folded them into the new 616 version of events.
-This meant both Miles and Peter were Spider-Man in 616, and the Ultimate Universe was, basically, defunct.
+This meant that both Miles and Peter were Spider-Man in 616, and the Ultimate Universe was, basically, defunct.

 But there was still the matter of Earth-616’s native Miles Morales.
-There were two versions of the same person existing on the same Earth at the same time — not the best news for the time-space continuum.
+There were two versions of the same person existing on the same Earth at the same time — not the best news for the space-time continuum.